Crowdbooster/django-cache-utils/README.md

 ### Notes

-If decorated function returns None cache will be bypassed.

 django-cache-utils use 2 reads from memcached to get a value if 'group' argument is passed to 'cached' decorator::